Do you dream of being successfully admitted to college?

 1. Decide How Many Letters You’ll Need

-The number of letters you’ll need depends on the colleges you are applying to.
-Different schools may have drastically different requirements, so it’s a good idea to review their instructions before talking to the people who will write your letters.
+The quantity of recommendation letters needed depends on the colleges you apply to.
+Different schools may have drastically varying requirements, so it’s imperative to review their instructions before talking to the people who will write your letters.
 Following instructions is the first step of a successful application process.

 Here is what the requirements usually look like:

-🔵 Some colleges ask for 0 recommendation letters.
+- Some colleges ask for 0 recommendation letters.
 For some students, this may be good news.
-For others, it could feel like a missed opportunity to make an additional impression.
+For others, it could feel like a missed opportunity.
 Why not contact the admissions office and ask if they would read your letter if you send one?
 Some will agree to read it, and others might tell you not to bother.

 Now, what about extra letters?
 This is usually a case of “more is not always better.”
 Make sure the school you’re applying to will accept an additional letter of recommendation.
 If they clearly state they do not want any extra documents, then by all means, only send what’s required.